TACC/agavepy/docs/docsite/notifications/index.rst

 =============

-Subscribe to and manage notification.
+These functions help you to discover, inspect, subscribe to, and manage Tapis notifications_ and events.

 .. toctree::
    :maxdepth: 2